Mike Lynch (businessman): Civil and criminal cases

 In November 2012, Hewlett-Packard announced a US$8.8 billion (£5.5 billion) writedown of assets following their purchase of Autonomy due to "serious accounting improprieties, disclosure failures and outright misrepresentations" which occurred before the acquisition and artificially inflated the value of Autonomy.
 Lynch denied the allegations.
 The allegations were investigated by the UK Serious Fraud Office, who announced in January 2015 that it was ending its investigation with no action due to insufficient evidence in respect of some aspects of the allegations, while other aspects were ceded to the United States authorities.
 In November 2018, Lynch was indicted for fraud in the US along with Stephen Chamberlain, former vice president of finance at Autonomy.
 Earlier in 2018 Sushovan Hussain, Autonomy's former chief financial officer (CFO), had been found guilty of fraud in the US and sentenced to five years in prison.

 The civil case was heard at the Rolls Building, London.

 In March 2019, Hewlett-Packard brought a civil action for fraud in the High Court in London.
 The action alleged that CFO Hussain and founder Lynch "artificially inflated Autonomy's reported revenues, revenue growth and gross margins".
 The case was heard by Mr Justice Hildyard sitting for 93 days over a period of nine months at the Rolls Building.
 The judge delivered his conclusions in January 2022, ruling that Hewlett-Packard had substantially succeeded in their claims.
 Damages were to be decided later, but the judge said they were likely to be considerably less than the $5 billion claimed by Hewlett Packard.
 In July 2025, Hildyard ruled that Hussain and the estate of Lynch owed Hewlett-Packard about £740 million.
 Hussain had settled with Hewlett-Packard in May 2025.
+In March 2026, a further ruling added interest to bring the total sum owed to about £930 million.